Rohit-Alex/Tsuki-No-Me/src/Tutorials/JS RoadMap.md

            [undefined].toString() => ''
            [] => in number is equivalent to 0

+break and continue
 switch statement: https://javascript.info/switch

+forIn, forOf, forEach --> covered in Iterators.js file

 Objects, Maps
     --->>> Go through their differences.
-Which to use and when.
+Which one to use and when.
     --->>> https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects
     --->>> https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map (Difference is also provided)